-When satisfied, retract the cutting tool and wind the saddle away from the headstock, then wind the cutting tool up to the work, somewhere along the length to be cut, whilst rotating the work by hand, using the chuck.
-Continue to advance the cutting tool slowly, until it just touches the surface.
-Record this position by zeroing the scale on the cross-slide, i.e. turn the moveable scale until the zero marks coincide, (see diagram opposite).
+When satisfied, retract the cutting tool and crank the carriage/saddle away from the headstock, then crank the cutting tool up to the work along the length to be cut while rotating the work by hand using the chuck.
+Continue to advance the cutting tool slowly until it just touches the surface.
+Record this position by zeroing the scale on the cross-slide, i.e. turn the moveable scale until the zero marks coincide, see diagram opposite).

-Once zeroed, retract the cross-slide one complete turn, then move the saddle until the tool is a short distance from the right-hand edge of the Work.

-Wind in the cross-slide again one full turn until the zero marks again coincide.
+Once zeroed, retract the cross-slide one complete turn, then move the carriage/saddle until the tool is a short distance from the right-hand edge of the work. crank in the cross-slide again one full turn until the zero marks again coincide.

 IMPORTANT: If you go past the zero marks, back off again at least one half of a turn, then slowly bring the marks back together.
 Whenever you use the scale, as an indicator, to advance the cross-slide or compound slide, ALWAYS use this procedure to align the marks.
-This is to consider backlash and other clearances in the gearing and slides etc. Continue to turn the handle an amount equivalent to your desired depth of cut.
+This is to take up any backlash or other clearances in the gearing and slides etc. Continue to turn the handle an amount equivalent to your desired depth of cut.

-NOTE: We recommend that for rough cutting, you do not exceed 0.010"(0.25mm) as your depth of cut.
+NOTE: We recommend that for rough cutting, you do not exceed 0.010" (0.25mm) as your depth of cut.

-The setup is now complete to begin your cutting operation, but before starting, check the position of:
+The setup is now complete to begin your cutting operation, but, before starting, check the position of:

 - Auto feed lever.
-Ensure it is in the UP position for manual feed. - Forward/Neutral/Reverse leadscrew lever.
+Ensure it is in the UP position for manual feed.

+- Forward/Neutral/Reverse lead screw lever.
 If Auto feed is not required, set to 'Neutral'. - HIGH/LOW lever.
 Select required speed range.

-Switch the machine ON as described under [Starting Procedure](#) and slowly feed the cutting tool into the work using the Manual Feed Handle.
+Switch the machine ON as described under [Starting Procedure](#) and slowly feed the cutting tool into the work using the Manual Feed handle.
 Proceed until you reach the previously marked line on the work, then retract the tool one or two complete turns on the Cross-Slide feed handle.

-Wind the saddle back to the beginning, then wind the tool the same number of turns 'in', plus the depth of desired cut, and proceed to cut once more.
+Crank the carriage/saddle back to the beginning, then crank the tool the same number of turns 'in', plus the depth of desired cut, and proceed to cut once more.